 Once the power supply is removed, there are just 9 capacitors that need to be replaced.

 Part 2 - Secondary Power Supply Circuits in your IM4006 and IMA4006

-One overlooked fact about NuTone IM4006 and IMA4006 Intercom Master Stations is that there are 2 additional power supply circuits which are located on the Master Circuit Board and the Control Circuit Board.
+One overlooked fact about NuTone IM4006 and IMA4006 Intercom Master Stations is that there are two additional power supply circuits which are located on the Master Circuit Board and the Control Circuit Board.

-When repairing a IM4006 or IMA4006 both of these boards should be rebuilt along with the main power supply and amplifier board.
+When repairing an IM4006 or IMA4006, both of these boards should be rebuilt along with the main power supply and amplifier board.
 If these secondary circuits are left untouched, additional faults will occur in the future and the intercom will need further repair.

 Both of these circuit boards have their own independent power supply circuits with Linear Voltage Regulators at the heart of each circuit.

 The Control Board is a simple circuit with just a few capacitors that will need to be replaced.

 The Master Circuit Board is a double-sided circuit board which is packed with components, making it much more difficult to work on.
 There are 21 capacitors which will need to be replaced in order to rebuild the board completely.

 The circuit board fabrication in the IM4006 and IMA4006 is typical for a mid 1980's design, which is to say, less than perfect by today's standards.
 Automated soldering from the 1980's is not top quality, and it results in what appears to be many dull, thinly solder joints.

 These types of solder joints do not de-solder very well and often it is necessary to first resolder them by hand before the de-soldering is done.